 Located 2,600 miles southwest of Hawaii, the National Park of American Samoa is the most remote unit of the National Park System and the U.S. National Park south of the Equator.
 The Park spreads across three islands, 9,500 acres of tropical rainforest, and 4,000 acres of ocean, including coral reefs.
 While remote, the islands of American Samoa, true to the meaning of the word Samoa (Islands of Sacred Earth), are welcoming and offer beautiful landscapes and centuries of culture and history.

 Seasoned backpacker and adventurer Yang Lu earned the grand prize in the 2015 Share the Experience photo contest with this image of a sunburst captured at sunrise in Glen Canyon National Recreation Area, Utah.
 Yang has made the outdoors part of his daily life and finds deep connection to the land through his lens.

 “My photography is not just for recreation, it is to inspire people to explore these areas." -- Yang Lu

-The scientific priorities of the Southwest CSC are driven by the needs and priorities of the natural and cultural resource management communities in the Southwest region.
+The scientific priorities of the Southeast CSC are driven by the needs and priorities of the natural and cultural resource management communities in the Southeast region.

-The Stakeholder Advisory Committee (SAC) for the Southwest CSC includes representatives from those Landscape Conservation Cooperatives with all or a majority of their area within the Southwest region, as well as other management and science partners in the region.
+The Stakeholder Advisory Council (SAC) for the Southeast CSC will include representatives from those Landscape Conservation Cooperatives with all or a majority of their area within the Southeast region, as well as other management and science partners in the region.